Caledonian Railway 812 and 652 Classes

-The Caledonian Railway 812 and 652 Classes were 0-6-0 steam tender locomotives designed by John F. McIntosh for the Caledonian Railway and introduced in 1899.
-They had the same boiler type as the 721 “Dunalastair” Class 4-4-0s.
-They could reach speeds of up to 55 mph.
+The Caledonian Railway 812 and 652 Classes were 0-6-0 steam tender locomotives designed by John F. McIntosh, and introduced in 1899 for express-freight and mixed traffic on the Caledonian Railway.
+They had the same large boiler type as 721 “Dunalastair” Class 4-4-0s which operated at 160 psi, and were fitted with additional tubes, making it a prodigious raiser of steam.
+They could easily reach speeds of up to 55 mph.

 Construction

+Since the design was considered a development of an existing one and the need for locomotives was urgent, the company commissioned production directly from the drawing board.
+The need was so great that some had to be built by external contractors.

 96 locomotives were built, as follows: